Introduction

 There have been a bunch of cases that sparked debate, and kind of a lot of arguing too.
 Two big examples are OpenAI's choice to limit the release of their GPT-2 model, and then all the doubts about whether Xinhua's AI news anchor is actually real or just, like, a fake performance.
 On top of that, popular AI tools like ChatGPT, Claude, and Gemini have also brought up new worries about honesty and accuracy in journalism, and people keep wondering if they can really trust what they read.

-Limits on OpenAI's ChatGPT 5 Release
+Limits on OpenAI's GPT-2 Release

 The WriteSonic Controversy